KumarTheVishrut/burn-stop/README.md

 ## 🌟 What is BurnStop?

 BurnStop is a **powerful, self-hosted platform** that helps startups and developers track, analyze, and optimize their cloud infrastructure costs across **AWS, GCP, Azure, and other platforms**.
-With AI-powered insights, real-time cost tracking, and beautiful analytics, BurnStop ensures you never overspend on cloud services again.
+With AI-powered insights, real-time cost tracking, webhook integrations, and beautiful analytics, BurnStop ensures you never overspend on cloud services again.

 ### 💡 Why BurnStop?